The Caring Society - Staff Information

 Jennifer King, MSWReconciliation and Policy Coordinator

-Anishinaabe from the Wasauksing First Nation, Jennifer has been working in areas of research, policy and public engagement in support of Indigenous women and children for over 10 years.
+Jennifer King (she/her) is Anishinaabe of mixed descent with family ties to the Wasauksing First Nation.
+She has been working in areas of research, policy and public engagement in support of Indigenous women and children for over 15 years.
 Jennifer has a Master’s degree in social work, with a focus on Indigenous methodologies and Indigenous perspectives on policy and practice.
 She is passionate about the role of critical education and research in promoting justice, equity and meaningful reconciliation in Canada.
-An experienced presenter and facilitator, Jennifer has authored/co-authored several publications on Indigenous issues and is also a sessional instructor in the School of Social Work, University of Victoria, teaching via distance education.
+An experienced presenter and facilitator, Jennifer has authored/co-authored several publications on Indigenous issues and has also worked as a sessional instructor in the School of Social Work, University of Victoria.

 Brittany Mathews (she/her) is Michif and a member of the Métis Nation of Alberta.
 Her family more recently comes from St. Paul, Alberta with kinship relations from St. Francois Xavier in Manitoba.
 Brittany is passionate about the role that human rights, most especially the rights of First Nations, Métis and Inuit children and youth, play in achieving justice.
 She believes that this can happen through ensuring an ethical standard of relations between generations of First Nations, Métis, and Inuit and non-Indigenous peoples.
 Brittany has an Honours Bachelor of Arts in Indigenous Studies and a minor in Conflict Studies and Human Rights from the University of Ottawa.